Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_use_python_controller/commision_and_test.md

 ```
 Where 2002::2 is IPV6 address of network interface used by your OTBR

-## Comission node using python programmer :
+## Commission node using python programmer :

 Now we are going to commission a CHIP example to the Thread network.
 You can find the procedure to build and flash a light example here: